hungple/GLVN-database/authorizing-google-app-script.md

 Once you have successfully completed the authorization process, Google should not ask you to authorize the script again unless the permissions are revoked or the script changes.

-### II.
-Removing permission to run GL1A-app/VN1A-app Google apps script
+## II.
+Removing Permission to Run Google Apps Script
 If Google repeatedly asks you to authorize the GL1A-app or VN1A-app script, you may need to remove the existing permission and authorize it again.

 To remove the permission previously granted in Section I, follow these steps: